 and/or week-end visitations of a dozen or more, please call

 Perrin Air Force Base Historical Museum is located at 436 McCullum Avenue, the first intersection after entering North Texas Regional Airport-Perrin Field from State Highway 691 (west) on to Grayson Drive.
 Turn left on McCullum Avenue (south).
 Museum is on the corner of Grayson Drive and McCullum Avenue on your right.
 No admission fee.
-However, donations are welcomed.
+However, donations are appreciated.

 PERRIN AIR FORCE BASE HISTORICAL MUSEUM MAINTENANCE OPERATING PROGRAMS